priestd09/git-bits/README.markdown

 verbose to type often, but too dangerous to be easy to type, so this gives you something that's safe to alias to something short.

+## git-topic-merge ##
+If you have a pointer to the last commit on a topic branch, topic-merge will find the merge commit that integrated that topic branch into an integration branch.

+## git-topic-base ##
+If you have a pointer to the last commit on a topic branch, topic-base will find the commit on which the branch was based.
+This is not the merge base in the case that you have merged the topic into the integration branch before.
+(for limitations, see `git-topic-base -h`)

 ## git-uncommit ##
 Removes the previous commit, without changing the working tree.
 Can accept filenames to remove the changes to those files from the previous commit, or -p